Capital City: Panama City

-Currency: Technically the Panamanian Balboa, though United States currency is used most frequently, and one Balboa is equal to one $1 USD and are interchangable.
+Currency: Technically, the Panamanian Balboa, though United States currency is used most frequently, and one Balboa is equal to $1 USD and are interchangeable.
 If travelling from the United States, there’s no need to exchange money.

 - Plane: Though the country has several small airports, you’ll likely be arriving in Panama City, which has two airports, Tocumen, the larger and more modern of the two, which handles most international flights.
 Albrook, in the center of the city, is used primarily for smaller planes and regional travel.

-- Train: Like neighboring Colombia, the railway is more or tourism than for traveling long distance.
+- Train: Like neighboring Colombia, the railway is more for tourism than for traveling long distance.